Martin Lewis’ gives dire warning over cost of living crisis as Rishi Sunak quits

-Martin Lewis gives dire warning over cost of living crisis ‘with no chancellor’ as Rishi Sunak quits
+Martin Lewis gives dire warning over cost of living crisis as Rishi Sunak quits

 Rishi Sunak has quit as chancellor just as the country battles rising inflation and soaring costs